AndyWright360/Quest_Board/README.md

 - **Sidenav Design:** The sidenav was designed to resemble a medieval banner, aligning with the fantasy adventure visual theme of the website.
 This design element adds a thematic touch to the navigation experience.

 - **Logo Navigation:** The website logo serves as a consistent link to return home, ensuring easy navigation back to the home page from any section of the site.
 This contributes to a seamless user experience by providing a familiar and intuitive method of navigation.

+- **Active Links:** Utilised to aid users in navigating the site, making it easier for them to identify the current page they're viewing.

 #### **Flash Messages**